mms-uret/sbs.php/readme.md

 -----------------------

     buildstep:
-        title: the title which gets displayed on building
+        title: the title which gets displayed on building, defaults to build step name
-        cmd: the command to build this build step
+        cmd: the command to build this build step, required
         timeout: seconds the command has to execute before it timeouts, defaults to 3600
         working_dir: if the working directory of the command is not the project root, specify it here
-        output: where SBS writes the information which last state of the build step is built
+        output: where SBS writes the information which last state of the build step is built, required
+        depends_on: name of other build step which hash gets included
         commit: tells SBS to look if there is a new commit hash on a certain repository
             repo: the link to the repository
             branch: the branch name